Skip to main content

 Digital accessibility and why it's important

-Understand what digital accessibility is and why we must all create accessible emails, digital documents, and web content.
+Understand what digital accessibility is and why you must create accessible emails, digital documents, and web content.

 Defining digital accessibility